EBlini/ElvioBlini/content/post/02 Blini et al 2023 Math Anxiety pupil/index.md

 lastmod: "2023-10-16T00:00:00Z"
 projects: [Pupilla]
 summary: "**Can pupil size detect signatures of math anxiety in young adults?**
 In a new preprint we attempt to respond to the question.
 In short: math anxiety and low math performance are deeply ingrained in young adults, which makes it hard to disentangle these two aspects.
-Pupillometry does show, however, that cognitive effort is prolonged, rather than accentuated, in young adults with high levels of test (i.e., performance anxiety).
+Pupillometry does show, however, that cognitive effort is prolonged, rather than accentuated, in young adults with high levels of test (i.e., performance) anxiety.
   "
 tags:
 - math anxiety